Villa: Post-Roman era

+As Europe's influence spread to other cultures, the form, and use of the villa would also spread as well.
 In post-Roman times a villa referred to a self-sufficient, usually fortified Italian or Gallo-Roman farmstead.
 It was economically as self-sufficient as a village and its inhabitants, who might be legally tied to it as serfs were villeins.
 The Merovingian Franks inherited the concept, followed by the Carolingian French but the later French term was basti or bastide.

 Villa/Vila (or its cognates) is part of many Spanish and Portuguese placenames, like Vila Real and Villadiego: a villa/vila is a town with a charter (fuero or foral) of lesser importance than a ciudad/cidade ("city").
 When it is associated with a personal name, villa was probably used in the original sense of a country estate rather than a chartered town.
 Later evolution has made the Hispanic distinction between villas and ciudades a purely honorific one.
 Madrid is the Villa y Corte, the villa considered to be separate from the formerly mobile royal court, but the much smaller Ciudad Real was declared ciudad by the Spanish crown.